Rainow Cake Layers:

 Once your crumb coat has set (this takes about 5-10 minutes in the fridge), add your final layer of frosting and smooth.
 I like to use an offset spatula and bench scraper for this part.
 Once your cake is covered, place it into the fridge or freezer to set the frosting.

-When your ganache has cooled to a moderate temperature – it should feel slightly warm and still be fairly liquid – transfer it to a squeeze bottle or piping bag.
-A spoon will work if you don’t have either of those, I've just found spoons to be a little bit more difficult to work with.
+When your candy melt mix has cooled to a moderate temperature – it should feel slightly warm and still be fairly liquid – transfer each color to a squeeze bottle or piping or small ziplock bag.
+A spoon will work if you don’t have either of those; I’ve just found spoons to be a little bit more difficult to work with.

-Slowly drizzle ganache around the upper edge of your cake, pausing every inch or so to let more ganache fall in a drip down the side of the cake.
+Slowly drizzle ganache around the upper edge of your cake – remember you have 5 colors, so space accordingly!
 Return cake to the fridge or freezer to set the drips.